 Perhaps a blog article further explaining it would really resonate with others.

 When looking at competitors, set up an RSS feeder to quickly scan through content.
 You can review their feeds and find topic ideas where you can add your own unique spin.

 In the RSS feeder, consider adding in sites like Buzzfeed to see content that’s trending.

 It can give you some great title ideas, while sparking your imagination.

 For example, Buzzfeed posted an article called, “21 Things Only True Equestrians Would Understand.”

 As a coffee shop owner, that could spark an idea to create my own article entitled, “21 Things Only True Coffee Lovers Would Understand.”

-Okay, you have a long list of topics and chose your favorite.
+Okay, you generated a long list of topics and selected your favorites.

 Now it’s time to sit down and face the blank page.